 What are the regulations in your state or municipality?
 Most states require a carbon monoxide detector to be installed in new homes or before the sale of a home.
-Some require hardwired or plug-in units to have battery backup in the case of a power outage.
+Some require hardwired or plug-in units to have battery backup in the case of a power outage -- and having a battery back-up is a good idea in all cases.
 The National Conference of State Legislatures is a good resource for determining what regulations apply to you.

 How are your current carbon monoxide detectors installed?
-Detectors may be hardwired, plugged into an outlet or battery operated, depending on the model.
-Some plug-in and hardwired units use batteries as a backup during a power failure and will not operate if they are not installed.
-If your current carbon monoxide detectors are hardwired, you will most likely want to keep that system.
-Otherwise, battery-operated and plug-in models are the easiest to install.
+Detectors may be hardwired, plugged into an outlet, or battery operated, depending on the model.
+Most plug-in and hardwired units use batteries as a backup during a power failure and will not operate if they are not installed.
+An interconnected system provides the best protection for a typical home.
+Most interconnected alarms are hardwired, but battery-powered interconnected systems that communicate over a radio network are also available, and are easier for homeowners to install.
+That said, if your current carbon monoxide detectors are hardwired, you will most likely want to keep that system.

 How many alarms do you need?
 CO alarms should be installed in a central location outside each sleeping area and on every level of the home, according to the National Fire Protection Association, which also recommends interconnecting all alarms.

 Does your unit meet safety standards?
 Check to see that the detector is certified by an independent testing agency such as Underwriters Laboratories or Canadian Standards Association.